Project Background

 Aims of this project:

-Genetically modified bacterial strains will be optimized for the synthesis of these precious metal NPs, thereby contributing to our understanding of non-essential metal ion transport and reduction pathways in bacteria.
+You will help us to explore the microbial production of metallic nanoparticles (NPs) using various precious metals of high value to the chemical industry.
+Genetically modified bacterial strains will be optimized for the synthesis of these precious metal NPs.
+As a side effect, these mutant strains will help us to understand non-essential metal ion transport and reduction pathways in bacteria better.
 The properties of the nanoparticles will be thoroughly characterized using techniques such as atomic absorption spectroscopy (AAS) and transmission electron microscopy (TEM).
-Additionally, the catalytic performance of the bio-produced nanoparticles will be evaluated through simple reactions, such as dye conversions in aqueous systems, to identify promising samples with efficiencies comparable to those of chemical synthesized catalysts.
+The catalytic performance of the bio-produced nanoparticles will be evaluated through simple reactions, such as dye conversions in aqueous systems, to identify promising samples with efficiencies comparable to those of chemical synthesized catalysts.

 This project is part of the BEDPAN 2.0 project funded by NovoNordisk Fonden (Industrial Biotechnology and Environmental Biotechnology Project Grant 0086093).